TNPSC Group 4 Exam Result 2016: Results declared, check here

-The Tamil Nadu Public Service Commission (TNPSC) has recently released the results for prelimary paper for the Group 4 exams.
+The Tamil Nadu Public Service Commission (TNPSC) has on February 22 released the results for preliminary paper for the Group 4 exams.
 The exam took place on November 6, 2016.
 Candidates can view their results by logging on to the official TNPSC website.

 The results for Group 1 services conducted on February 19, 2017 are available on the website.
 Results can also be found for Officer, Grade – III in the Tamil Nadu Hindu Religious and Charitable Endowments Subordinate service included in Group-VII-B Service; posts included in CSSE-II and; posts included in GROUP-IV services, 2015–16.